system76/docs/_articles/windows.md

 ### Understand Virtual Machines

-Virtual Machines are a method of running multiple OSs on your computer simultaneously.
+Virtual Machines are a method of running multiple OSes on your computer simultaneously.
 It's conceptually a second computer that you control through a special application called a Hypervisor.
 You can install an additional operating system on this virtual computer, which you can then boot and run as if it were another system.

 ### Enable AMD-V